This play predicted Argentina's Dirty War — and has a chilling message for our own time

 The main character — known only as the Young Man — hears distant screams in other parts of the house.
 But his captors promise him there's no reason to be alarmed.
 After all, this isn't a prison.

 The play is about the "danger of not seeing what is in front of us," said Beatriz Pizano, the director of Soulpepper Theatre Company's audio drama production of The Walls.
-The play is the second in the theatre company's audio drama series Around the World in 80 Plays which is airing throughout April into June, and every Wednesday on IDEAS.
+The play is part of the theatre company's audio drama series Around the World in 80 Plays.

 The 1963 play was also a chilling prediction of the violence, disappearances and state torture that haunted Argentina during the Dirty War military dictatorship, which lasted from 1976 to 1983.